base0010/restapidocs/docs/index.rst

 **What Is A Semaphore Network Host?**

-A Semaphore Network Host is an individual, DAO, or entity deploying host node and radio hardware to provide Semaphore Network's Universal Basic Internet coverage.
+A Semaphore Network Host is an individual, DAO, or entity deploying host node and radio hardware to provide Semaphore Network's Universal Basic Internet coverage in exchange for stablecoin payments and points.

 **Prerequisites to Become a Host**